gupta-shat/mspevent.github.io/_posts/2019-08-08-Must-Read-Books-For-Every-Programmer.md

 #### 2. Data Structure and Algorithms

-Cosider you are working in a Big Giant Company, obviously there would be a lot of works for you.
+Consider you are working in a Big Giant Company, obviously there would be a lot of works for you.
 Lets see if a Senior Developer has assigned a work for you such that you have to order the census of all the employee and the file assigned you has already forked from the past 14 years of list of directory.
 What would you Do??
   Data Structure Plays a vital role here.If you know how to analyze the data from the past directories with the use of Data Structure you can do it easily.
 And cheere you would probably make your Boss Developer happy.
   From those ideas, here i am listing top of the Books that will clean your niche Passsion towards the Coding.
 <br/>